retresco/acspec/README.md

     make test-all-platforms

-The test rules accept a TEST_DIR variable to make it easy to test single files:
+The test rules accept a TEST variable to make it easy to test single files:

-    make test-all-platforms TEST_DIR=test_acspec/test_model.py
+    make test-all-platforms TEST=test_acspec/test_model.py